 Chevron Corp.
-(CVX) said it contained a fire that broke out in the crude unit at its Richmond refinery, the largest in Northern California.
+(CVX:US) said it contained a fire that broke out in the crude unit at its Richmond refinery, the largest in Northern California.

 The company was bringing down units after a blaze at the No. 4 crude unit started yesterday around 6:15 p.m. local time, according to a person with direct knowledge of the operation who asked not to be identified because the information isn’t public.